alt-ctrl-code/home/CONFIGURATION.md

 More generally speaking, it is also a good pattern to fetch and set initial application parameter values only one-time on startup from the application configuration, rather than in-line fetching from the config each time they are used.

-> __Healthy Choice:__  fetch and set initial application parameter values from the application configuration,
+> __Healthy Choice:__  fetch and set initial application parameter values from the application configuration one-time,
 > rather than inline fetching from the config each and every time.

-Note, a fetch and set pattern (as described above) does not stop us achieving those dynamic updates, it is just _not the concern of our application configuration design_.
+Note, a fetch and set pattern (as described above) does not stop us achieving those dynamic updates, it is just _not the concern of our application configuration_.

 Polling Launch Darkly, or some other configuration service, or exposing an API interface to tweak a system parameter are user stories with complex application integration patterns, all of which increase the entropy of our application architecture, and the